· Global trade could grow at its slowest pace in a decade in 2019 (+1.5%)

 When faced with escalating U.S.-China trade tensions, small and agile exporters benefited the most from trade diversion.
 In other words, the largest trade partners are losing market share or gaining less than average (Canada, Germany, Japan and Mexico), while many of the smallest trade partners (Taiwan, the Netherlands and France) are rapidly gaining.

-Phantom trade is the other consequence of escalating U.S.-China trade tensions: Some Chinese companies could be shipping their merchandise to third markets, such as Taiwan and Japan, just to then ship the goods to the U.S., avoiding tariffs.
+Phantom trade is the other consequence of escalating U.S.-China trade tensions: Some Chinese companies could be shipping their merchandise to third markets, such as Taiwan and Japan, then off to the U.S., avoiding tariffs in doing so.